sony/model_optimization/model_compression_toolkit/quantizers_infrastructure/README.md

 Quantizers infrastructure is a library that provides quantization modules for hardware-oriented model optimization tools.

-The quantization modules (quantizers) can be used for emulating inference-time qunatization (inferable-quantizers) and for optimization of model quantization during training (trainable-quantizers).
+The quantization modules (quantizers) can be used for emulating inference-time quantization (inferable-quantizers) and for optimization of model quantization during training (trainable quantizers).

 ## Library structure